M-Catha/calculator/README.md

 A calculator made with HTML, CSS, and Javascript.

-User can chain together any combination of functions including:
+User can chain together any combination of functions including using keyboard input or button pushes on the calculator:

 * Addition
 * Subtraction